One of our chickens is not laying in the nest box. Is this common, and what should I do?Back to blog

 Having your hens laying eggs on the floor rather than in the nest can be a pain in the neck.
 You want to be able to easily find all the eggs laid so you can gather them freshly--and you don't want to accidentally step on a floor egg!
 Some hens even lay eggs under the roosting area, which is just gross, because then the eggs get pooped on in the night.
 Having your eggs in a dark nest means your hens will be less likely to break one accidentally, the eggs will be easy to collect, and they're far more likely to be clean.
 We get it: eggs in the nest are just preferable.

-So what is causing the floor eggs, and how can you fix the problem?
-Well, there are a few possible causes, and we have some suggestions about how to break your hen's habit, but we'll warn you in advance: she might not be persuaded!
+So what is causing your hens to not lay in the nest box, and how can you fix the problem?
+There are a few possible causes, and we have some suggestions about how to break your hen's habit.
+We'll warn you in advance: she might not be persuaded!

-Some hens resist learning to lay in nest boxes, simply because they may prefer to lay in a different spot that is appealing for some reason we can't figure out.
+Some hens resist learning to lay in nest boxes.
+This is simply because they may prefer to lay in a different spot that is appealing for some reason we can't figure out.

-Solution: Birds are creatures of habit, so if this is the case, you will have to make your nest box very enticing.
-Hens typically prefer dark, quiet, out-of-the way places to lay, and if they see other eggs in the nest, they will be even more encouraged to lay there.
+Solution: Birds are creatures of habit.
+So if this is the case, you will have to make your nest box very enticing.
+Hens typically prefer dark, quiet, out-of-the way places to lay.
+If they see other eggs in the nest, they will be even more encouraged to lay there.
 So start by adding golf balls or wooden nest eggs to your nests, to help your chickens identify the nest as a safe, attractive place to lay.
-Additionally, make sure your nests are in a quiet spot in your coop, and that they're positioned lower to the ground than your roosts (or else your hens may be tempted to sleep there).
+Additionally, make sure your nests are in a quiet spot in your coop.
+They should be positioned lower to the ground than your roosts.
+Or else your hens may be tempted to sleep there.

 Solution:You might try keeping your hens closed into the coop for a few days to get them used to laying inside again.
 One of our hens reliably laid her eggs in the barn in a one of the mangers for a while.
 We just picked them up there.
 When the winter came, she decided that the trudge to the manger just wasn't worth it, and began laying inside on her own again.